preactjs-templates/typescript/README.md

 The `typescript` template provides a basic test setup with Jest and [`preact-render-spy`](https://github.com/mzgoddard/preact-render-spy).
 You are free to change preact-render-spy with any other assertion library.
-The advantage of it is that it supports a similiar terminology and feature set as the Enzyme library for testing React applications.
+The advantage of it is that it supports a similar terminology and feature set as the Enzyme library for testing React applications.

 You can run all additional Jest CLI commands with the `npm run test` command as